ishika61/My-Grid-App/README.md

-# Grid Conquest
+#My Grid App

-Grid Conquest is a real-time multiplayer grid application built as a shared board where users can capture cells on a 20×20 grid.
+My Grid App is a real-time multiplayer grid application built as a shared board where users can capture cells on a 20×20 grid.
 Each capture is persisted in MongoDB and instantly synchronized across all connected clients using Socket.io.

 ## Live Demo